 May 16, 2018, 7am PDT

-Marla Nelson and Renia Ehrenfeucht, of The University of New Orleans, guest blog about a recent article in the Journal of Planning Education and Research.
+Marla Nelson of The University of New Orleans and and Renia Ehrenfeucht of the University of New Mexico, guest blog about a recent article in the Journal of Planning Education and Research.

 January 11, 2018, 10am PST